YogeshLokhar/-Web-Scraping-and-Data-Extraction-/README.md

   - pip install pandas

 # How to run:
-  - open the terminal in vs code
+  - open terminal in vs code
   - run the script
   - python News_feed.py